School of Education

 - Earn a minimum 2.75 cumulative GPA or last 60 credits GPA by the end of the fall semester of the application year.

-- File by February 1, 2014, the materials indicated below.
+- File by February 1, 2015, the materials indicated below.
 Applications are available in October.
 Off-campus students must also submit an undergraduate application to the Office of Undergraduate Admissions by February 1.
-Note: Students interested in applying to both Athletic Training and the Exercise and Movement Science program must file a separate application to each program.

 The Admissions Committee will review application files with four key areas in mind: (1) academic qualification; (2) goals; (3) recommendation letters; and (4) other contributions.